the key to a saving faith

-True Sorrow for All Sins Not During Confession
+Perfect Contrition (True Sorrow) for All Sins Not During Confession

 - a great regret for having offended God out of mostly finial fear of the Lord–perfect contrition–(fear of offending God because we can’t bear offending God whom we should be loving with all of our hearts),

 - a hatred so great for sin we would rather suffer any pain–even die– than commit our sins again (which gives us a great desire to do anything to avoid and amend any sin),